-(a) The Secretary shall convene the Delaware Performance Appraisal System II Advisory Committee.
+(a) The Secretary shall convene and provide administrative staff to the Delaware Performance Appraisal System II Advisory Committee.
 The Committee shall consist of the following members:

-(6) A representative of higher education appointed by the Governor from an institution that offers a teacher preparation program authorized by the Department of Education;
+(6) A representative of higher education appointed by the Governor from an institution that offers a teacher preparation program authorized by the Department.

-(8) The Chair of the Education Committee of the Delaware House of Representatives, or the Chair's designee; and
+(8) The Chair of the Education Committee of the Delaware House of Representatives, or the Chair's designee.

 (9) The Chair of the Education Committee of the Delaware Senate, or the Chair's designee.

-(b) The Committee shall meet once a quarter each year.
+(b) The Committee shall meet at least once a quarter each year.

 (c) Annually the Committee shall designate a Chairperson and a Vice Chairperson from amongst its membership.

-(d) The Committee shall review data produced by the Delaware Performance Appraisal System II, specifically whether the Department of Education is addressing the fidelity of system implementation statewide, that the data being collected is accurate and reliable, and that it is being used fairly for improving educator quality and professional development opportunities.
+(d) The Committee shall review data produced by the Delaware Performance Appraisal System II to advise the State's efforts to ensure fidelity of system implementation statewide, the accuracy and reliability of the data collected by the Department, and the State's use of the data to improve educator quality and provide meaningful and professional development opportunities.

-(f) The Department shall provide the Committee with the data produced by the Delaware Performance Appraisal System II, as necessary for the Committee and information necessary for the Committee to fulfill responsibilities pursuant to the above and make recommendations regarding educator quality, professional development, and organizational improvement.
+(f) The Department shall provide the Committee with data produced by the Delaware Performance Appraisal System II, as necessary for the Committee to fulfill its responsibilities pursuant to subsection (d) of this section and to make recommendations regarding educator quality, professional development, and system design and implementation.

-(g) The Committee may provide comments in writing to the Governor, Secretary, and the General Assembly on subsections (d), (e) and (f) of this section.
+(g) The Committee may provide comments in writing to the Governor, Secretary of Education, the State Board of Education, and the General Assembly on subsections (d), (e), and (f) of this section.